G20 Declaration Reclaims Policy Space and Principles of CBDR: TERI Experts

-India’s year-long Presidency will culminate with the G20 Heads of State and Government Summit scheduled to take place on September 9-10, 2023 in New Delhi.
-In the course of the Presidency, India is expected to host over 200 G20 meetings across the country to deliberate on themes earmarked under the three workstreams – the Sherpa Track, the Finance Track and the Engagement Groups.
+India’s year-long Presidency culminated with the G20 Heads of State and Government Summit that took place on September 9-10, 2023, in New Delhi.
+In the course of the Presidency, India hosted over 200 G20 meetings across the country to deliberate on themes earmarked under the three workstreams – the Sherpa Track, the Finance Track, and the Engagement Groups.

-The Energy and Resources Institute (TERI) is engaged with multiple working groups across the three workstreams.
+The Energy and Resources Institute (TERI) was engaged with multiple working groups across the three workstreams.